statsig-io/docs/docs/statsig-warehouse-native/features/mex-on-warehouse-native.md

 sidebar_label: MEX on Warehouse Native
 ---

-MEX is Statsig's Analytics solution.
+[Metrics Explorer](product-analytics/overview) (or MEX) is Statsig's Analytics solution.
 With Warehouse Native, this integrates directly on top of your tables to provide easy analysis on the same datasets you're using for experimentation.

 ## Functionality